seeM/circleci-to-sqlite/README.md

 This will create a file called `auth.json` in your current directory containing the required value.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.

 As an alternative to using an `auth.json` file you can add your access token to an environment variable called `CIRCLECI_TOKEN`.

+## Fetching projects for the current user

+The `projects` command retrieves all of the projects for the current user.

+    $ circleci-to-sqlite projects circleci.db